 MORF-057 was well tolerated in all cohorts and no safety signals were identified.
 MORF-057 demonstrated a favorable PK profile, where target engagement was confirmed, and a clear PK and PD relationship was established.
 MORF-057 was rapidly absorbed and systemic exposure was confirmed to increase approximately dose proportionally.
 A slight reduction in exposure without effect on trough concentrations was observed upon administration with a high fat meal in the FE study.
-The results suggest food intake has no impact on trough MORF-057 levels and that MORF-057 can be administered without regard to food in planned studies in patients.
+The results suggest food intake has no significant effect on trough MORF-057 levels and that MORF-057 can be administered without regard to food in planned studies in patients.

-$\alpha$ 4 $\beta$ 7 RO increased with dose and study day, achieving saturation (>99% RO) in individual patients from all cohorts above 25 mg by day 14.
-In the 100 mg BID cohort, MORF-057 saturated the $\alpha$ 4 $\beta$ 7 receptor (mean RO >99%).
-Dose-and time-dependent changes in biomarkers including specific $\alpha$ 4 $\beta$ 7 high expressing immune cell populations were observed, adding to evidence of proof of biology for MORF-057.
+The $\alpha4\beta7$ receptor occupancy, or RO, increased with dose and study day, achieving saturation (>99% RO) in individual patients from all cohorts above 25 mg by day 14.
+In the 100 mg BID cohort, MORF-057 saturated the $\alpha4\beta7$ receptor (mean RO >99%).
+Dose-and time-dependent changes in biomarkers including specific $\alpha4\beta7$ high expressing immune cell populations were observed, adding to evidence of proof of biology for MORF-057.
 These changes were consistent with those reported with other integrin inhibitors including the antibody drug vedolizumab which is approved for the treatment of IBD.

-In an additional MORF-057 Phase 1 study, subjects were dosed up to 200 mg twice daily (BID) and those receiving MORF-057 at 100 BID or 200 mg BID demonstrated $\alpha$ 4 $\beta$ 7 receptor saturation and statistically significant increases in circulating central memory, effector memory T lymphocyte and switched memory B lymphocyte populations compared with placebo.
+In an additional MORF-057 Phase 1 study, subjects were dosed up to 200 mg BID and those receiving MORF-057 at 100 BID or 200 mg BID demonstrated $\alpha4\beta7$ receptor saturation and statistically significant increases in circulating central memory, effector memory T lymphocyte and switched memory B lymphocyte populations compared with placebo.
 At the 25 mg and 50 mg BID exploratory doses, directionally increasing trends were also observed in key PD measures.
 All doses were well tolerated, no safety signals were identified, and a favorable PK profile was observed.
-In both single doses of 200 mg MORF-057 and 200 mg BID over the 14 days, MORF-057 demonstrated $\alpha 4\beta 7$ receptor saturation at $C{trough}$ .
+In both single doses of 200 mg MORF-057 and 200 mg BID over the 14 days, MORF-057 demonstrated $\alpha4\beta7$ receptor saturation at C{trough} .
 Statistically significant changes in lymphocyte subset populations and CCR9 mRNA were observed, consistent with previous studies.